Energy-peak based method to measure top quark mass via B-hadron decay lengths: Basic idea

 Combining all the above three effects, we get the following schematic result for the observed lab-frame energy peak

-where we assume that the schematic terms inside the curly brackets have unknown O(1) coefficients.\footnote{The exact coefficients are computed in Ref.~\cite{Agashe:2016bok}.} Thus, the relative uncertainty in the top quark mass using the energy-peak method is:
+where we assume that the schematic terms inside the curly brackets have unknown O(1) coefficients.\footnote{The exact coefficients are computed in Ref.~\cite{Agashe:2016bok}.} Because $\Delta_{\rm QCD}$ can be calculated precisely, it does not affect the uncertainty in $m_t$.
+Thus, the relative uncertainty in the top quark mass using the energy-peak method is:

 On the other hand, the relative error in most of the other methods, where it is crucial to assume the SM matrix element in production to produce templates for the observables of interest can be written as: